mkffl/mkffl.github.io/_posts/2022-03-02-Decisions-Part-3.markdown

 The alternative to predicting scores calibrated as probabilities is to output llr-like scores.
 Then, the analysis is not tied to particular $p(\omega_1)$ and the cut-off point is $-\theta$ as derived in [part 1]({{ site.baseurl }}{% link _posts/2021-10-18-Decisions-Part-1.markdown %}#more-than-one-features)

 How do we generate llr-like scores?
 The answer depends on the type of predictive system used but logistic regression provides a simple, all-round solution for discriminative models.
-This tutorial [link] describes the approach in detail, which I also tried for myself in this notebook [link] using different assumptions about score distributions.
+This tutorial [TODO: link] describes the approach in detail, which I also tried for myself in this notebook [TODO: link] using different assumptions about score distributions.
 Basically, logistic regression estimates the log-odds of $\omega_1$ and then we use Bayes’ formula to get the llr.
 As the examples in the notebook show, this approach works well when scores are approximately normally distributed.

 By definition, logistic regression estimates the probability of target events assuming a linear relationship in the log-odds space: